 Hanoi - Halong Bay.
-This morning transfer from your hotel in Hanoi to Halong City, the drive takes about 4 hours and you will stop off for a refreshment break en route.
+This morning transfer from your hotel in Hanoi to Halong City, the drive takes approximately 3 hours and you will stop off for a refreshment break en route.
 Upon arrival meet the crew of the traditional Junk boat at the dock and cruise to the famous islands of UNESCO Listed Halong Bay, exploring the many grottoes and myriad of tiny islands.
 Back on board we enjoy a cooking demonstration followed by a scrumptious dinner while soaking up an incredible sunset over the bay.

 Overnight: Halong Bay - Junk boat | Breakfast, Lunch, Dinner

 Halong Bay - Hue.
 Enjoy the fresh air and the gentle breeze of the bay this morning as you relax onboard the Junk.
 There will be more opportunities to swim and explore hidden caves before returning to port.